AWS SQS

 auth

-optional objectauth.access_key_id
+optional objectauth.assume_role

-optional string literalauth.imds
+required string literalauth.imds

 optional objectauth.imds.max_attempts